 If, conversely, your budget is tight, ensure you’re on your favourite makers’ email list as they may offer flash sales and occasional discounts.
 There’s even the possibility to win one at a festival for free or for the minimal cost of a lottery ticket.

 And finally, there are many second-hand instruments and reputable owners out there who offer their pans at a reasonable price or may need urgent funds and reduce the price for a quick sale.

 Sometimes they even throw in a case or shipping for free.
-It’s always worth looking regularly on the handpan.org Swap and Sale pages and the following Facebook groups:
+It’s always worth looking regularly on The Handpan Village Forum Swap and Sale category and the following Facebook groups:

 Please, make sure to read these 11 top tips to avoid getting scammed when you buy.
 Sadly, there has been an increase in the number of dodgy offerings, scams and cons.
 While we cannot prevent all of these scams, we can do our best to inform and advise as much we can.

 With more and more great makers entering the field each year, prices are already becoming competitive and evolving from an exclusive market to a buyer’s paradise.